 When To Visit?

-The Baltic nations and particularly Latvians are somehow reluctant speaking about themselves.
+The Baltic nations and particularly Latvians are somehow reluctant to speak about themselves.
 This is so unless you get to know us more closely on some informal grounds like in a private party or public event.

 You may also choose to come during the summer solstice.
 We celebrate it every year on 23rd and 24th of June on a scale that nobody else in the world does.
 These are public holidays here and we call these days “Līgo” and “Jāņi”.

-You may want to know that there is a new amazing long-distance hiking trail recently developed in the Baltic States, which is an excellent destination for coastal hiking in Europe and gets increasingly popular among hikers from all around the world.
+Baltic Coastal Hiking Route is a new amazing long-distance hiking trail recently developed in the Baltic States.
+It is an excellent destination for coastal hiking in Europe and gets increasingly popular among hikers from all around the world.

 The trail follows the gorgeous coastline of the Baltic Sea.
-The “official trail” is 1,200 km long and covers two countries: Latvia and Estonia.
-Yet you can easily add “missing” Lithuania and the very North of Estonia at any time.
-Thus you’ll get the complete long-distance hiking trail covering all three Baltic States – The Baltic Sea Path.
-This trail completes the European Coastal Path (E9) in Northern Europe.
+The “official trail” is 1,400 km long and covers three countries: Estonia, Latvia, and Lithuania.
+It also completes the European Coastal Path (E9) in Northern Europe.

-The Baltic Sea Path’s local names are “Jūrtaka” in Latvian and “Ranniku matkarada” in Estonian.
-It is divided into 60 hiking sections (days) of around 20 – 25 km (12 – 15 miles) each.
-They are accessible to everyone.
+Baltic Coastal Hiking Route’s local names are “Jūrtaka” in Latvian, „Jūrų takas“ in Lithuanian, and “Ranniku matkarada” in Estonian.
+It is divided into 70 hiking sections (days) of around 20 – 25 km (12 – 15 miles) each.
+They are all accessible to everyone.
 Welcome!

 What do you think about the new long-distance hiking trail in the Baltic States?
-Would you come for a hike along the Baltic Sea?
+Would you come for a coastal hike along the Baltic Sea?
 Write your comments below or send me a private message for more details on firstname.lastname@example.org.

 If you want me to arrange your hiking or any other adventure trip in Latvia, please contact me or book at www.idaadventures.com.